-The function cannot be used with MKE0x devices.
-The tested pin must be configured as a GPIO input before calling the function.
+The tested pin must be configured as the GPIO input before calling the function.
 If the backup functionality is enabled, the function sets the input direction for the tested pin.
 If not, configure the input direction.
-After the end of the function, the application cannot manipulate the tested pin until the FS_DIO_InputExt() function is called for the tested pin.
+After the end of the function, the application cannot manipulate the tested pin until the FS_DIO_InputExt_IMXRT() function is called for the tested pin.

-4.2.15 FS_DIO_ShortToSupplySet_IMX8M()
+4.2.14 FS_DIO_InputExt_LPC()